cs161-staff/pedagogy/idea-bank.md

 - Website design (the one that comes to mind is adding semester on top of website, but I'm sure there are others)
 - Make assignments due on consistent dates
 - Scalability and stable classes (e.g. one professor = content doesn't change dramatically each semester)
+- Tips for running effective hybrid office hours (suggested by Shomil, one post by Peyrin already)
+- Tips for running effective hybrid discussions (in rooms with and without a camera)
+- Tips for running hybrid lectures (Nicholas and/or Caroline?)
+- [Caroline/Peyrin/Fuzail] Textbook/notes writing and editing

 ## How-to guides